flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Script component exists in the scene from the start.
    - Creates NPC GameObjects using the `NPC.prefab` template.
    - Connects NPCs to LLMCharacters (obtained via `CharacterManager`).
-   - Handles NPC placement in the train environment based on the character's `InitialLocation` field, read directly from the `GameControl.GameController.coreMystery.Characters` dictionary during the `InitializationManager.SpawnAllNPCs` step.
+   - Handles NPC placement in the train environment based on the character's top-level `InitialLocation` field, read directly from the `GameControl.GameController.coreMystery.Characters` dictionary during the `InitializationManager.SpawnAndLinkNPCs` step.
    - Contains `availableAnimContainers` array (must be assigned in Inspector) which holds references to the four `NPCAnimContainer` Scriptable Objects used for visual representation.
    - Assigns animations cyclically to NPCs based on character index.